RyanQuey/calvin-commentary-converter/chatgpt/README.md

+## 2. Clean up for ingestion

-## Step 2 - Split markdown for ingestion
+Split markdown for ingestion
-### 2.1 Put it into chapters, one chapter per file
+Put it into chapters, one chapter per file

+##

 #### Q: Why Markdown?
 - It preserves some formatting/headers which ChatGPT actually seems to recognize and take advantage of.